Staffordshire Bull Terrier: Appearance

 The Stafford is short-haired, and of roughly equal length from the withers to the tail and from the withers to the ground.
 The coat is short, stiff and close.
 It may be white; black, blue, fawn or red, all with or without white; or any variety of brindle, with or without white.
 It has a broad head; the ears fold at the tip.
 It is muscular and well-boned, with strong shoulders, a wide chest and wide-set legs.
 It is agile and quite active.
 It is a terrier, and is so classified by the Kennel Club and the Fédération Cynologique Internationale.
 The dog usually stands 36–41 cm at the withers.
 Dogs weigh about 13–17 kg; bitches approximately 2 kg less.

 Temperament

 The Stafford has a reputation for pugnacity; when challenged by another dog it is known to not back away.
 They have a mixed reputation in the UK, with some people associating the breed with chavs.

+The Kennel Club notes that the breed is “bold, fearless and totally reliable” and well suited to families, with the breed standard noting its particular affinity with children.